KAKDH/edition_TEX_XML/README.md

 After the conversion from LaTeX to XML with our script, the following elements have to be checked and fixed:

-1. Search for one of the brackets [*] used for unclear and replace with the <unclear></unclear> tag
+1. Search for one of the brackets [*] used for unclear and replace with the unclear tags <unclear></unclear>

-2. Search for one of the brackets ⟨*⟩ used for supplied text and replace it with the <supplied></supplied> tag = MATHEMATICAL RIGHT AND LEFTANGLE BRACKET U+27E8 and U+27E9
+2. Search for one of the brackets ⟨*⟩ used for supplied text and replace it with the supplied tags <supplied></supplied>
+   MATHEMATICAL RIGHT AND LEFTANGLE BRACKET U+27E8 and U+27E9

-3. Search for one of the insertion marks  ⸌*⸍ used for scribal insertions  and replace it with the <add></add> tag = LEFT & RIGHT RAISED OMISSION BRACKET U+2E0C and U+2E0D
+4. Search for one of the insertion marks  ⸌*⸍ used for scribal insertions  and replace it with the addition tags <add></add>
+   LEFT & RIGHT RAISED OMISSION BRACKET U+2E0C and U+2E0D

-4. Search for  * Deletion marks (not in Unicode but Oxygen finds them) and replace them with del-tags <del></del>
+6. Search for  * Deletion marks (not in Unicode, but Oxygen finds them) and replace them with deletion tags <del></del>

-5. Search for '{' or '}' to make sure no TeX markup is left in your file. /app
+7. Search for '{' or '}' to make sure no TeX markup is left in your file.

-6. Paste the output into the body of your TEI XML file and add divs and metadata according to your needs.
+8. Paste the output into the body of your TEI XML file and add divs and metadata according to your needs.

-7. Make sure that <ex> is not incorrectly used within the notes (with XPath), if it is replace it with <q>
+9. Make sure that expansion tags <ex> are not incorrectly used within the notes (with XPath), if it is replace it with quotation tag <q>

-8. Format and indent and then Search for superfluous blank spaces, common examples include: ‘</app> .’, ‘</app> ,’ , ‘ </lem>’, ‘ </rdg>’
+10. Format and indent and then Search for superfluous blank spaces, common examples include: ‘/app> .’, ‘/app> ,’ , ‘ </lem’, ‘ </rdg’